mr-minty/CIT_480_IMS_Project/README.md

 ## Configure the .env file
 1. In your project folder do `copy .env.example .env` or create a blank text file titled '.env'
-2. Fill out environment vars
+2. The default environment variables in .env.example will work.
+You do not need to change the password.

 ## Run the Node.js app locally
 1. Install Node.js, make sure it works by running `node -v`